-LAW 345 SPORTS AND ENTERTAINMENT LAW (4 credits/40 hrs)
+LAW 345 SPORTS AND ENTERTAINMENT LAW

 An overview of sports and entertainment and their relationship to various categories of law.
 The course is also designed to acquaint the student with the intricacies of the law inherent in the sports and entertainment industries.
 While both sports and entertainment law encompass a vast